pingcap/tidb/docs/design/2021-10-20-table-attributes.md

 + For the truncate partition operation, the partition range of attributes will be updated.

 #### Recover/Flashback Clause
-+ The attributes will be not changed once the recover/flashback process success.
++ The attributes will be kept as the old values after the recover/flashback process succeed.

 #### Exchange Clause
 + The attributes will be exchanged including the ID and ranges.